OFFICIAL RULES (updated 2015)

 The two examinations that constitute the contest are administered locally during a period in October/ November and February/March.
 Tests last one hour and are administered on any one day of a testing window designated by the Director.
 At the discretion of the moderator, students arriving before the end of the hour may be allowed one full hour (thus the maximum time of the session is two hours).
 Each test may be administered only once at each school.
 The administration of the Student Mathematics League test shall comply with the Americans with Disabilities Act.
 Any accommodation will be in accordance with the procedures used on the campus where the test is administered.

-The tests will arrive in a sealed envelope.
-Local moderators are to collect the examinations after they are administered and are to keep them until the examination window closes, at which time they may be distributed to the students.
+The tests will arrive by email to the moderator named during the registration process.
+Local moderators are to collect the examinations after they are administered and are to keep them until the examination window closes.
 Answers to each exam are distributed by email after the testing window closes.

 Tests should be graded upon receipt of answers and the official results should be sent immediately to the Student Mathematics League Chair: